-Your First Step: Securing a Match
+Your First Step to a successful matching gift campaign: Securing a Match

 There are many ways to secure a match and some groups use hybrid methods when they need to secure a higher match amount.